-Hydric Soils
+Wetlands and Hydric Soils

-The entire subject parcel contains mapped hydric soils (EauGallie sand); an indicator that wetlands may be present on the property.
+The subject parcel (including the flag stem access) contains mapped National Wetlands Inventory (NWI) and St. Johns River Water Management District (SJRWMD) wetlands and hydric soils (Anclote sand, frequently flooded); indicators that wetlands may be present on the property, potentially much of the property.
 A wetland delineation will be required prior to any land clearing activities, site plan design, or building permit submittal.

-Per Section 62 3694(c)(1), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
-This density may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total residential acreage as set forth in Section 62-3694(c)(6).
-Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts and will require mitigation in accordance with Section 62-3696.
-The applicant is encouraged to contact NRM at 321 633-2016 prior to any plan or permit submittal.
+Per Section 62-3694(c)(1), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres.
+For subdivisions greater than five acres in area, the preceding limitation of one dwelling unit per five (5) acres within wetlands may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total non-commercial and non-industrial acreage on a cumulative basis as set forth in Section 62-3694(c)(6).
+Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts, and will require mitigation in accordance with Section 62-3696.
+The applicant is encouraged to contact NRM at 321-633-2016 prior to any plan or permit submittal.